Meteor-Community-Packages/meteor-autoform/README.md

 An `afArrayField` (or an `afQuickField` for an array) supports the additional attributes `minCount` and `maxCount`.
 Normally, by default, you cannot remove items below the schema-defined `minCount` and you cannot add items above the schema-defined `maxCount`.
 However, sometimes you don't want a minimum or maximum count defined in the schema, but you *do* want to limit the number of items on a certain form.
 To do this, use the `minCount` and `maxCount` attributes.
 Note, however, that you may *not* override the `minCount` to be less than the schema-defined `minCount`, and you may not override the `maxCount` to be more than the schema-defined `maxCount`.

 At the moment, the add and remove buttons disappear when you can't use them.
 This could be changed to make them disabled.
 You can do this yourself with a custom template, but if you have thoughts about how it should work out of the box, submit an issue to discuss.

+### afEachArrayItem

+This is a block helper that can be used to render specific content for each item in an array.
+It tracks the addition and removal of array item fields (or groups of fields) reactively for you.
+This allows you to customize the repeated array fields, remove buttons, etc. It's generally most useful within a custom `afArrayField` template.
+See the built-in `afArrayField` templates for example usage.

+### afArrayFieldIsFirstVisible and afArrayFieldIsLastVisible

+These helpers must be used within an `afEachArrayItem` block and will return `true` or `false` depending on whether the current item/field in the array is the first or last visible item, respectively.

 ## Public API